MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 This is the process that happens to a Power Query query during its evaluation.

-## Possibble outcomes of Query folding
+## Possible outcomes of Query folding

 The goal of Query folding is to offload or push as much of the evaluation of a query to the data source which is able to compute the transformations from your query.